henrichg/PhoneProfilesPlus/README.md

 ### Sources of PhoneProfilesPlus:

-__NOTE: Google Play Protect display dialog with title "Unsafe app blocked", with description "This app was build for an older version of Android and doesn`t include the latest privacy protection."
+NOTE: Google Play Protect may display dialog box with title "Unsafe app blocked" and description "This app was build for an older version of Android and doesn`t include the latest privacy protection."
 Please click in this dialog "More details" and then "Install anyway".
 Dialog is displayed, because PPP has target SDK vesion 28 (Android 9).
-Must be, because of functionalities in PPP.__
+Must be, because of functionalities in PPP.

 Use keyword "PhoneProfilesPlus" for search this application in these stores: